The Truth About Twelve-Step Programs in Recovery

 But I’m going to defend twelve-step programs here because the creators of these programs truly understood the disease and the character defects an addict needs to work on.
 Oh, and that “medieval book” continues to offer so much wisdom.
 This is a program that provides you with a better design for living that includes responsibility, accountability, honesty, a downsized ego, an effective interdependence, and more.

-So, please don’t knock what has worked for so many people, what has saved countless lives.
+So, even if you quit meetings because you hate them, you can keep working the program or simply work on YOU.
 Look around at what’s happening everywhere.
 We could use more people who are grounded in emotional sobriety.

 IN-DEPTH BOOK REVIEW OF GRATEFUL TO BE ALIVE by Tal Gur